May 2019 Commencement

 Please join us as we celebrate the graduates, and share your experience on social media.
 Tag your posts and photos with #UncAvl2019 and follow the event online at twitter.com/UncAvl, facebook.com/UNCAsheville, and instagram.com/unc_asheville.

 The Registrar’s Office provides important dates and deadlines for graduation.
 If you are a prospective graduate and have not been receiving emails concerning graduation, please notify Alicia Shope at email@example.com.
 Reminders of the dates and deadlines will be sent through email.

-UNC Asheville’s December 2018 Commencement will take place on Friday, December 14, at 4 p.m., in Kimmel Arena in the Sherrill Center.
-Graduates need to line up at 3 p.m. on the indoor track at the Student Recreation Center.
+UNC Asheville’s May 2019 Commencement will take place on Saturday, May 11, 2019 at 9 a.m., at the Sherrill Center’s Kimmel Arena.
+Graduates need to line up at 8 a.m. in the Student Recreation Center.

 Information for Friends and Families